melbhz/netlogo-hpc/workflow/README.md

 ---

-The main idea is to run NetLogo's [BehavorSpace](http://ccl.northwestern.edu/netlogo/docs/behaviorspace.html#advanced) in ["headless" mode](http://ccl.northwestern.edu/netlogo/docs/behaviorspace.html#running-from-the-command-line).
-Experiments in BehaviorSpace is split into a number of separate simulations, each of which is submitted to HPC as a separate job and run in parallel.
+The main idea is to run NetLogo's [BehaviorSpace](http://ccl.northwestern.edu/netlogo/docs/behaviorspace.html#advanced) in ["headless" mode](http://ccl.northwestern.edu/netlogo/docs/behaviorspace.html#running-from-the-command-line).
+Experiments in BehaviorSpace are split into a number of separate simulations, each of which is submitted to HPC as a separate job and run in parallel.

 ---